kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 ## Lately

-- Basically started by wrapping up last year by finishing up a local internship in El Segundo [Jan]
+- Basically started by wrapping up last year by finishing up a local internship in El Segundo [ Jan ]
-- I attended a workshop at MSRI on Derived Algebraic Geometry [Feb]
+- I attended a workshop at MSRI on Derived Algebraic Geometry [ Feb ]
-- Internship at Apple, which ended May 31st [Feb to May]
+- Internship at Apple, which ended May 31st [ Feb to May ]
-- I attended a Number Theory Conference at Cornell [April]
+- I attended a Number Theory Conference at Cornell [ April ]
-- Internship at another company (Mercury) on June 3rd, which ended August 9th [ June to Aug]
+- Internship at another company (Mercury) on June 3rd, which ended August 9th [ June to Aug ]
 - I attended a conference at the Simons Institute in Berkeley on Error Correcting Codes and Encryption [ June ]
 - I attended Racket School, a PL workshop where we build a language from the ground up in a week [ July ]
 - I attended Curry On, a PL conference in London [ July ]
-- Flew back to LA and packed everything in a week, and started school the following Monday [ Aug ]
+- Flew back to LA and packed everything in a week, and started orientation/ school the following Monday [ Aug to Sept ]
 - Somewhere in there, I was accepted for a Research Proposal group through NASA that meets weekly.
   That's been my Tuesday evenings, even though we are also on Whatsapp and communicate pretty frequently for scheduling meetings, etc [ July to present ]